microconfig/microconfig/README.md

 * It must be easy to understand how result file is generated and based on what placeholders are resolved.
 * Some configuration properties must be dynamic (calculated using expression language) using other properties.

 Microconfig is written in Java, but it designed to be used with systems written in any language.
-Microconfig just describes format of base configuration, syntax for placeholders, includes, excludes, overrides, expression language for dynamic properties and engine than can build it to plain *.properties or *.yaml and show diff between releases.
-Also it can resolve placeholders in arbitrary template files.
+Microconfig just describes format of base configuration, syntax for placeholders, includes, excludes, overrides, expression language for dynamic properties and engine than can build it to plain *.properties or *.yaml.
+Also it can resolve placeholders in arbitrary template files and show diff between config releases.

 Configuration can be built during deploy phase and result plain config files can be copied to filesystem, where your services can access it directly(for instance, Spring Boot can read configuration from *.properties), or you can distribute result configuration using any config servers (like [Spring cloud config server](https://spring.io/projects/spring-cloud-config))